When a girl from an ancient lost tribe of the Mu people, breaks an age-old ritual, she’s faced with a choice that’s more powerful than she knows.

-“Mumue” is a 14 minute, unvoiced, 2D animated myth for the future for an audience of 13 - 45 year olds.
-This short film is a coming of age story about a 13-year old African girl, Mumue.
+“Mumue” is a 14 minute, unvoiced, 2D animated myth for the future for an audience of 13 - 45-year-olds.
+This short film is a coming of age story about a 13-year old girl, Mumue.
 She is from an ancient lost tribe from a different time, and unknowingly carries the universe in her heart.
-Mumue’s tribe, the ancient Mu people, are bound to patriarchal and fear based beliefs, by mere tradition and habit.
+Mumue’s tribe, the ancient Mu people, are bound to patriarchal and fear-based beliefs, by mere tradition and habit.

 Despite Mumue’s fear of being ostracized by her community, for rejecting an arranged marriage, she needs to awaken to her true power and authentic voice.
-To do this, she must find the courage to stand up to this age old custom that awaits all girls growing up in her community and risk being seen for who she is: an individual shining light with limitless potential.
+To do this, she must find the courage to stand up to this age-old custom that awaits all girls growing up in her community and risk being seen for whom she is: an individual shining light with limitless potential.

 Animated myth for the future

 In choosing the path of her soul, Mumue unknowingly accesses her true nature and remembers that she holds inside of her the “Munina”.
 And that she is the “bringer of the light” they have all been waiting for.